-Hemisphere, it is hypothesized that post-fire dust emission is responsible for the maximum dust loading over the vegetated regions in Amazon and tropical southwestern Africa.
+emission is primarily driven by frontal passage, which does not exhibit a clear seasonal cycle.
+Over the Southern Hemisphere, it is hypothesized that post-fire dust emission is responsible for the maximum dust loading over the vegetated regions in the Amazon and tropical southwestern Africa.

-- By comparing the CATS AOD and DAOD with that from AERONET and MISR, respectively, underestimation by 390 CATS in the presence of high aerosol or dust loading are identified here.
+By comparing the CATS AOD and DAOD with those from AERONET and MISR, respectively, underestimation by CATS in the presence of high aerosol or dust loading is identified here.
 Previous studies based on CALIOP observations noted that the laser backscatter signal becomes totally attenuated at particulate column optical depths of about 3, so that there are occasions where lidars, such as CATS and CALIOP, cannot measure the full extent of the vertical column in the thick dust layer (Vaughan et al., 2009).
-Furthermore, the CATS feature detection algorithm creates a gap between the surface and near-surface aerosol base altitude, causing false regions of "clear-air" between the surface and near-surface aerosol layers - 395 despite the possible presence of aerosols in this altitude region.
-CATS does not use an aerosol base extension algorithm, like CALIOP, that detects scenarios when aerosols are present in the bins just above the surface and extends the near-surface aerosol layer base down to the surface (Tackett et al., 2018; Yorks et al., 2019).
-The complete attenuation and feature detection problems likely lead to underestimation of the near surface dust/dust mixture extinction by CATS over dust source regions, such as the El Djouf, Bodélé Depression, and Middle East (Figures 10-13), underestimation of DAOD as compared - 400 with MISR (Figure 2), as well as underestimation of total AOD as compared with AERONET (Figure 1).
-Furthermore, higher chance of misclassifying dust to cloud or other aerosols also contributes to the underestimation of DAOD in the current analytical framework, as discussed in sections 3.3.1-3.3.2. - The diurnal cycle of dust emission and dust loading over the Southern Hemisphere requires further investigation.
-The dust sources in the Southern Hemisphere provide key nutrients to the oceans in the Southern Hemisphere, and thereby 405 playing an important role in the global biogeochemical cycle (Mahowald et al., 2011).
-However, the Southern Hemispheric dust sources received much less research efforts than the Northern Hemispheric dust sources in the past.
-Bevond the hypotheses regarding the dust/dust mixture diurnal variability and the underlying driving processes raised in Section 3.3.4, influence from potential uncertainty in the CATS aerosol loading and typing retrievals, such as misclassification between dust, smoke, and biological particles (Graham et al., 2003), contribution from biomass burning aerosols to variations in dust 410 mixture (discussed in section 3.2), and presence of aerosols under optically thick cloud layers, needs to be investigated from - other sources of observation to validate the currently assessed diurnal cycle in dust loading over the Southern Hemisphere.
+Furthermore, the CATS feature detection algorithm creates a gap between the surface and near-surface aerosol base altitude, causing false regions of "clear air" between the surface and near-surface aerosol layers despite the possible presence of aerosols in this altitude region.
+CATS does not use an aerosol base extension algorithm, like CALIOP, that detects scenarios when aerosols are present in the bins just above the surface and extends the near-surface aerosol layer base down to the surface (Tackett et al., 2018).
+The complete attenuation and feature detection problems likely lead to underestimation of the near-surface dust and dust mixture extinction by CATS over dust source regions, such as the El Djouf, Bodélé Depression, and Middle East (Figs. 10-13); underestimation of DAOD as compared with MISR (Fig. 2); and underestimation of total AOD as compared with AERONET (Fig. 1).
+Furthermore, higher chance of misclassifying dust as cloud or other aerosols also contributes to the underestimation of DAOD in the current analytical framework, as discussed in Sect.
+3.3.1-3.3.2.

+The diurnal cycle of dust emission and dust loading over the Southern Hemisphere requires further investigation.
+The dust sources in the Southern Hemisphere provide key nutrients to the oceans in the Southern Hemisphere, thereby playing an important role in the global biogeochemical cycle (Mahowald et al., 2011).
+However, the southern hemispheric dust sources have received much less research effort than the northern hemispheric dust sources in the past.
+Beyond the hypotheses regarding the diurnal variability in dust and dust mixture and the underlying driving processes raised in Sect.
+3.3.4, influence from potential uncertainty in the CATS aerosol loading and typing retrievals - such as misclassification between dust, smoke, and biological particles (Graham et al., 2003); contribution from biomass burning aerosols to variations in dust mixture (discussed in Sect.
+3.2); and presence of aerosols under optically thick cloud layers - needs to be investigated from other sources of observation to validate the currently assessed diurnal cycle of dust loading over the Southern Hemisphere.
 Furthermore, the current study examines the dust and dust mixture types reported by the CATS classification algorithm.
 Such algorithms rely partly on depolarization ratio, but the results are likely contaminated by other aerosol types that exhibit overlapping depolarization ratio ranges with dust (Burton et al., 2015; Freudenthaler et al., 2009; Haarig et al., 2017).
-Future 415 studies are encouraged to take the advantage of methodologies that have been developed to address the decoupling of dust and non-dust components (Amiridis et al., 2013; Mamouri and Ansmann, 2014; Tesche et al., 2009).
+Future studies are encouraged to take advantage of methodologies that have been developed to address the decoupling of dust and non-dust components (Amiridis et al., 2013; Mamouri and Ansmann, 2014; Tesche et al., 2009).